GoogleChrome/workbox/docs/getting-started/sw-lib.md

 ### A single endpoint

-The most straight-forward way to specify an endpoint is to use a literal string.
+The most straight-forward use of an express route resembles a string literal.
 This is most useful for endpoints that don't require parameters.

 For example, consider a web app for a conference.
 The schedule is likely to have a simple URL that doesn't